Music BA (Hons)

-If your musical interests span several musical disciplines and you are looking to gain a broad-based experience in music, this course provides options in performance, composition, education and community alongside a range of other stimulating, relevant and contemporary modules in which you learn through practical engagement with the subject.
+If your interest spans several musical disciplines and you are looking to gain a broad-based experience in music, this course is for you.
+You’ll have options in performance, composition, education and community; alongside a range of other stimulating, relevant and contemporary modules where you will learn through practical engagement with the subject.

-Our degrees challenge you to realise your potential for creativity and individual expression, to develop a deeper understanding of music and its place in society and to gain and refine skills which are highly valued by employers.
+Our Music Degree will challenge you to realise your potential for creativity and individual expression, to develop a deeper understanding of music and its place in society.
 All students take a common first year in which everyone receives individual instrumental or vocal tuition, providing a firm basis for specialist study in subsequent years.

 - Music Skills: This is a year-long module which helps to build your understanding of melody, harmony and rhythm through a broad range of practical work.
 It also includes opportunities to develop skills in performance as a soloist and ensemble musician, and you will receive individual instrumental or vocal lessons to support your development.
 It is assessed by a performance and portfolio of work.
 (40 credits)